When Should You Buy Gold?

 Buying Gold When Times Are Hard

 We invite you to read about current affairs in our market commentary section and learn how world events can trigger price movements in gold.
-If you spot an opportunity you may be ready to buy gold so carrying a cash balance to do so is advisable or a very liquid asset you can sell to invest in gold.
-If you’re looking to buy gold now why not compare different products to see which gives you the most value for your money and buy from us!
-We have won bullion dealer of the year 4 times running and as such considered the UK's no.1 Bullion Dealer as voted by you!
+If you spot an opportunity you may be ready to buy gold.
+So, carrying a cash balance to do so is advisable or a very liquid asset you can sell to invest in gold.
+If you’re looking to buy gold now, why not compare different products to see which gives you the most value for your money and buy from us?
+We have won bullion dealer of the year 4 times running and as such are considered the UK's no.1 Bullion Dealer as voted by you!
 We have been in business for over 50 years and offer market beating prices on most products.
 Our secondary market gold is sold at our lowest possible premiums!

 Here are two of our most popular secondary market products to buy:

 We want to remind all potential and active gold investors that gold should be a long-term plan and not a short-term profit game.
-Huge profits are often not realised but gold holds its purchasing power over time which is more than can be said for the pound or US dollar!
-You may be one of the fortunate ones if you buy when the price is low and make a profit but please be humble and take this win for what it is and not as a predicter of future success.
-Taking your money out of the clunky banking system and taking physical delivery of your gold is the best way to protect your wealth in today's gloomy and uncertain economy, the saying "if you don't hold it, you don't own it" comes to mind.
+Huge profits are often not realised but gold holds its purchasing power over time, which is more than can be said for the pound or US dollar.
+You may be one of the fortunate ones, if you buy when the price is low and make a profit, but please be humble and take this win for what it is and not as a predictor of future success.
+Taking your money out of the clunky banking system and taking physical delivery of your gold is the best way to protect your wealth in today's gloomy and uncertain economy.
+The saying "if you don't hold it, you don't own it" comes to mind.
 If you are unable to store large amounts of gold in the home why not take advatange of our state of the art storage facilities.

 Research, research and do more research!
-Read our site (and others) and take from long established bullion dealers their advice and market commentary.
-Figure out which sources you can trust and find a reputable dealer you can trade honestly with as well as buying gold safely and discreetly.
+Read our site (and others) and take advice and market commentary from long established bullion dealers.
+Figure out which sources you can trust and find a reputable dealer you can trade with honestly and discreetly.
+If you are going to be storing your own gold, you don't want everyone (or anyone for that matter) knowing that you have it in your home.
 Focus on your long-term position and watch the live prices regularly so you are poised to take advantage of market movements should they happen.
 You may even want to bookmark our live prices page!